mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 			Power will be disconnected from the Raspberry Pi after each shutdown (advance only)
 * RESET

-		While playing a game
+		Function 1
-			Press RESET button to reboot current game
+			Press button to restart EmulationStation
 			No change on LED status

-* RESET
+		Function 2

-		While playing a game
+			Hold button for 3 seconds to reboot Console
-			Hold RESET button for 3 seconds to quit game back to EmulationStation LED will BLINK
+			LED will BLINK